The Weekly Newsletter for Heart of Houston Birth and Wellness Friends and Families.

 The most rewarding is when Mother’s leave our sessions with more compassion and grace for themselves.
 Motherhood is hard.
 We get to acknowledge how hard it is and that is normal and not a deficiency.
 It is life-giving to remind Mothers that they are doing more than enough, actually have them hear it and let it sink in.
 I love when they come back and say "I heard you in my ear saying...".
 I want you all to internalize that warm, validating cheerleader in your ear!

 Tell us about something (or someone) you love.

 My two girls.
 They are so silly and creative and loving.
 They remind me how important it is to tell stories and dream.
 They love giving gifts to people and just knocking on neighbors doors to say hi!
 My oldest is constantly sharing about inventions she has.
 It reminds me of my own child-like dreams.
 They made me quickly realize what lights me up in life and work.
 I wouldn’t have such a passion for this work if it weren’t for them.
 This practice blossomed after they were born, and I recognized how much support we need as Mothers.
 I want to be a strong and regulated Mother for them, and I want that for all of you, too.

 This Week's Events

 New address 6550 Mapleridge Ste 100

-Wednesday Virtual Postpartum Support Circle: Second and fourth Wednesday of each month from 10-12 on Zoom.
-HOH clients and Whole Heart Collective members.
+Postpartum Support Group: Alternating Wednesdays 10-12 on Zoom.
+Every Thursday in person 10-12.
+Link to zoom room has been sent to all HOH clients and Whole Heart Collective members.
 Email Jessica if you need more information.